Rio sticks to spending on hope China picks up

 SPENDING PLANS

-Rio committed in June to spending $4.2 billion to expand its iron ore operations, including growing its Pilbara operations in Australia to 353 million metric tons (389.12 million tons) of iron ore per year by 2015 as it battles to lead the race to feed China's appetite for steel ingredients before growth there eases, flattening after 2030.
+Rio committed in June to spending $4.2 billion to expand its iron ore operations, including growing its Pilbara operations in Australia to 353 million tonnes of iron ore per year by 2015 as it battles to lead the race to feed China's appetite for steel ingredients before growth there eases, flattening after 2030.

 Analysts had been watching for news on Rio's major Guinea iron ore project, Simandou - eyed by the market as a prime candidate for delays given the country's instability.
 But Rio said it was on track for first commercial production in 2015.